nbeversl/urtext_docs/README.md

 Note that if you view the entire tree with another node selected as root, one full iteration will still appear, with the point of recursion falling elsewhere in the tree.
 Below is the Table of Contents with [Pointers](#pointers) as root.
 ##### Example Recursive Node Tree
 Pointers[Pointers](#pointers)
-See [Dynamic Definitions Quick-Reference](#dynamic-definitions-quick-reference) for more information on how to generate trees like this in dynamic nodes.
+See [Dynamic Definitions : Syntax and Parameters](#dynamic-definitions-:-syntax-and-parameters) for more information on how to generate trees like this in dynamic nodes.

-## Pass Markers and Embedded Syntaxes

-(to be added)

 ## Exporting